Logo

 • Goods or services received by you from the supplier;

-• Ownership of the goods should be with you prior to making the onward supply to the other party;
+• Ownership of the goods should be with you before making the onward supply to the other party;

 • The supplier invoice should be in your name and you are under the legal obligation to pay for it